Bethesda, Maryland: Landmarks

 Important medical institutions located in Bethesda include the National Institutes of Health campus, Walter Reed National Military Medical Center, and the adjoining Uniformed Services University of the Health Sciences, as well as a number of other military medical and research institutions.
 Other federal institutions include the Consumer Product Safety Commission and the Naval Surface Warfare Center Carderock Division.

 The headquarters of defense conglomerate Lockheed Martin, managed health care company Coventry Health Care and hotel and resort chains Marriott International and Host Hotels & Resorts, Inc. are located in Bethesda.
-Software company Bethesda Softworks was originally located in Bethesda but moved to Rockville in 1990.
-The Discovery Channel also had its headquarters in Bethesda before relocating to Silver Spring in 2004.
+Software company Bethesda Softworks was originally located in and named after Bethesda but moved to Rockville in 1990.
+The Discovery Channel also had its headquarters in Bethesda before it moved to Silver Spring in 2004.
 On the professional services side, numerous banks (PNC, Capital One Bank) brokerage firms (MorganStanley, Merrill Lynch, Charles Schwab, Fidelity) and law firms (Ballard Spahr, JDKatz, Paley Rothman, Lerch Early & Brewer) maintain offices in Bethesda.
-Bethesda has two farmers markets, the Montgomery Farm Woman's Cooperative Market and the Bethesda Central Farmer's Market.
-In the summer of 2021, Fox Television Stations relocated the broadcast facilities of its Washington-area television stations, WTTG and WDCA, to Bethesda.
+Bethesda has two farmers markets: the Montgomery Farm Woman's Cooperative Market and the Bethesda Central Farmer's Market.
+In summer 2021, Fox Television Stations moved the broadcast facilities of its Washington-area television stations, WTTG and WDCA, to Bethesda.

 Bethesda is the home of Congressional Country Club, which is recognized as one of the world's most prestigious private country clubs.
 Congressional has hosted four major golf championships, including the 2011 U.S. Open, won by Rory McIlroy.
-The AT&T National, hosted by Tiger Woods, has been played at Congressional four times.
+The National, a golf tournament hosted by Tiger Woods, was played at Congressional seven times between 2007 and 2016.
 Bethesda is also home of the exclusive Burning Tree Club, Bethesda Country Club, and the Bethesda Big Train, a summer collegiate baseball team.

-A number of ambassador residences are in Bethesda, including Bangladesh, Haiti, Cape Verde, Guyana, Honduras, Lesotho, Morocco, Nicaragua, Uruguay, and Zimbabwe.
+A number of ambassador residences are in Bethesda, including those of Bangladesh, Haiti, Cape Verde, Guyana, Honduras, Lesotho, Morocco, Nicaragua, Uruguay, and Zimbabwe.

-Also located in downtown Bethesda is one of the Madonna of the Trail monuments, erected by the National Old Trails Association working in concert with the Daughters of the American Revolution; U.S. President Harry S. Truman presided over the dedication of the Bethesda monument, on April 19, 1929.
+Also located in downtown Bethesda is one of the Madonna of the Trail monuments, erected by the National Old Trails Association with the Daughters of the American Revolution.
+U.S. President Harry S. Truman presided over the dedication of the Bethesda monument on April 19, 1929.
 Nearby is the Bethesda Post Office.
-Also starting in the heart of downtown Bethesda is the Capital Crescent Trail which follows the old tracks of the B&O Railroad stretching from Georgetown, Washington, D.C., to Silver Spring, MD.
-Walter Reed Medical Center and the Bethesda Theater are two important Art Deco architectural structures in the suburbs surrounding Washington, D.C.
+Also beginning in the heart of downtown Bethesda is the Capital Crescent Trail.
+Walter Reed Medical Center and the Bethesda Theater are two important Art Deco architectural structures in the suburbs of Washington, D.C.

 Bethesda Row

-Federal Realty Investment Trust has developed much of the west side of downtown Bethesda into an area called Bethesda Row, incorporating principles of new urbanism and a mixed-use district including residential apartments and condos (100,000 ft2), retail (300,000 ft2), dining, office space (100,000 ft2), hotels, entertainment, public art and fountains, forming the new core of the revitalized Downtown.
-Retail stores include an Apple Store, Anthropologie, and popular bagel store Bethesda Bagels.
+Federal Realty Investment Trust has developed much of the west side of downtown Bethesda into an area called Bethesda Row, incorporating principles of new urbanism and a mixed-use district including residential apartments and condos (100,000 ft2), retail (300,000 ft2), dining, office space (100,000 ft2), hotels, entertainment, public art and fountains, forming the new core of revitalized downtown Bethesda.
+Retail stores include an Apple Store, Anthropologie, and Bethesda Bagels.